rescript-react-native/rescript-react-native/README.md

 ### Disclaimer

-This is **work in progress**.
-There are many missing APIs and the existing ones are not guaranteed to work.
+There are some components and APIs missing.
+You can find an overview of the implemented components and APIs [here](STATUS.md).
 Contributions of Components and APIs are very welcome!
 The bindings are targeted to React Native **0.46+**.

 ## Style
 Since we have a proper type system we can make styles **typesafe**!
 Therefore styles are a little bit different declared than in JavaScript: